 Bonding and Quality Time

 Reiki can provide a way to strengthen the human-pet connection.
 “Animals teach us, they share with us even more than we share with them.
 They are intuitive beings,” says Clune.
-Reiki can offer another way to connect with your pet and can be especially helpful if you have rescued a new pet with past trauma or notice significant changes in your pet’s demeanor, but there are no physical signs of illness.
+Reiki can offer another way to connect with your pet.
+It can be especially helpful if you have rescued a dog with past trauma.

-When practicing Reiki at home, you’re learning how to shift into more balance and more peacefulness for both your own benefit and your pet’s.
-“We are all connected, all one, and how do you tap into that?
+When practicing Reiki at home, you’re learning how to shift into more balance and more peacefulness for both you and your dog “We are all connected, all one, and how do you tap into that?
 Reiki is the key that unlocks the door,” says Prasad.
 Prasad says there are many collections of mediations that you can do with your pets right now.
 Their purpose is to help you connect heart to heart.
 “It’s not that difficult, create a space and hold space for your pet.”
 It can be that simple.

 Are Virtual Reiki Sessions Worthwhile?